fetchai/uAgents/CONTRIBUTING.md

 # Contribution Guidelines

-Contributions to the μAgents library are welcome.
+Contributions to this repository are welcome.
 As a contributor, here are the guidelines we would like you to follow:

 - [Code of Conduct](#coc)
 - [Question or Problem?](#question)